//Confounded by Compounded?

-There are two important aspects to successful saving: Consistent saving and Compounding interest.
+There are two important aspects to successful saving:

-The interest or dividend paid on savings varies from one institution to another, and so does the method of computing the interest.
+The interest or dividend paid on savings varies form one institution to another, and so does the method of computing the interest.
 Six percent compounded quarterly will yield greater earnings than six percent compounded semi-annually or annually.
 The more frequently your interest is compounded, the more frequently money is added to your account.

 Combine compounding interest with a consistent savings plan, and you have an unbeatable combination.